ignasc/webpack-template/README.md

 ### Important notes

 Make sure to modify the command line of `"deploy"` script to refer to correct github branch used for production.
+Default set is `gh-pages`.

 ### npm scripts

+Below are the scripts that have been added to `package.json` file

 `"test"`: runs `eslint` check on all files in `src` folder